voidstart/seed/README.md

 - OverKill ( TM.
 My OS's future name.
 Principle: On Interface, Music player, Keyboard shortcuts: Know all shortcuts in context )
 - Reactive Programming ( Versus Actor, Erlang, Event-driven callbacks )
 - Programming with writing OS in mind
+- Visualization on stuff (Tutorials, Explainations)
+- VHDL/Verilog/FPGA Programming ( Some new insights there )

 Business of the future